 Malware scanners track incoming and outgoing network traffic.
 Intrusion prevention systems actively seek out known threats.
 Choose regularly updated tools that counter the most relevant attack vectors.

 Firewalls screen access requests from outside the network.
-A properly-configured firewall implements tight access controls at the network edge.
-This creates a primary barrier that excludes users without the right credentials.
+A properly configured firewall implements tight access controls at the network edge.
+This creates a primary barrier that excludes users without the proper credentials.

 3. Incident response

 All small businesses are at risk from cyber-attacks.
 And a natural disaster could occur at any time.
-Having a robust incident response plan is essential, providing a roadmap to system restoration and threat containment.
+A robust incident response plan is essential, providing a roadmap to system restoration and threat containment.

 Incident response plans activate when attacks take place and generally feature the following steps: